 The President has overall responsibility for directing the implementation and administration of policies and procedures.
-On a day-to-day basis it is the responsibility of the Chief Operating Officer and each supervisor to administer all policies and procedures in a manner consistent with the handbook.
+On a day-to-day basis it is the responsibility of the Managing Director of Operations and each supervisor to administer all policies and procedures in a manner consistent with the handbook.